intel/intel-device-plugins-for-kubernetes/cmd/fpga_plugin/README.md

     which can be used to dynamically convert logical resource names in pod specifications into actual FPGA resource names, as advertised by the device plugin.

-    The webhook can also set environment variables to instruct the CDI prestart hook to program the FPGA before launching the container.
+    The webhook can also set environment variables to instruct the OCI createRuntime hook to program the FPGA before launching the container.

     > **NOTE:** Installation of the [FPGA admission controller webhook](../fpga_admissionwebhook/README.md) can be skipped if the